espocrm/documentation/docs/development/di.md

 Note: The best practice is not to require *container* in your classes, and never use it directly.

-Condole command that prints all available container services with their implementing classes:
+Console command that prints all available container services with their implementing classes:

 ```
 php command.php app-info --container